 Successful engineers aren't just problem solvers: they have creativity and imagination.
 With Sylvan's Engineering courses in Idaho, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
-We know how kids love to tinker with toys, gadgets and other devices, so we focus our sessions around real mechanical and architectural challenges.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
-After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!
+We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
+Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!

 The Sylvan Difference

-Getting hands-on with real-world engineering challenges is the best way to master the fundamentals.
+We think there's no better way to understand engineering concepts and principles than by using them to solve real-life challenges.
 That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® structures.
-And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
-In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!
+And the learning doesn't end once building is finished: students also learn how to test their creations, entering them in friendly contests and redesigning them according to the new principles learned.
+In other words, we're here to support, engage and excite the young engineer, mechanic or architect in your life — so don't be surprised if bridges, race cars and other projects become the topic of conversation in your home!

 Let's get creative!
 Our Engineering courses in Idaho feature:

 - Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.